mark-gerarts/automapper-plus/README.md

 - [ ] Create a sample app demonstrating the automapper
 - [ ] Provide options to copy a mapping
 - [x] Check if Reflectionclass PrivateAccessor implementation is faster (https://gist.github.com/samsamm777/7230159)

+## Refactor roadmap
+- [ ] Configuration value object
+- [ ] Source/destination naming convention that will allow for reverseMap
+- [ ] Figure out an alternative for the Operation logic.